farhan-syah/spark/SPARK.md

 **Total:** < 2 hours/week of meetings

-### 5. Roles
+### 6. Roles & Responsibilities

+SPARK has one core role, the Product Owner, but thrives when responsibilities are distributed across the team.

 **Product Owner**
-- Sets OKRs
+- Sets the strategic direction with OKRs and the Themes Roadmap
-- Maintains backlog
+- Maintains the final say on backlog prioritization and scope
-- Removes blockers
+- Focuses on removing business and external blockers

-**Team Members**
+**Team Members (Shared Responsibilities)**
-- Pull work when ready
+- Pull work when ready, ship to production, and share learnings
-- Ship to production
-- Share learnings
-- Propose work items via proposal board

-**No other roles required.**
+- Own internal blocker resolution: Team members unblock each other on technical issues first
+- Manage proposals: The team collectively reviews proposals during the Friday retro

+**Optional: Tech Lead**

+To further empower the team, one member may act as a "first among equals" to guide technical strategy.
+This is not a formal manager role.
+Their responsibilities include:
+- Guiding technical decisions and architecture
+- Mentoring other team members
+- Serving as the final point of escalation for internal technical blockers

+**Anti-Pattern Warning:** A Product Owner trying to handle all blockers and technical decisions will become the primary constraint.
+Successful SPARK teams distribute responsibility.

 ---